-When you have soft and comfortable bedding, like a comforter or duvet, you always want to keep it clean and in the best possible condition.
+When you have soft and comfortable bedding, like a quilt or duvet, you always want to keep it clean and in the best possible condition.
 However, did you know that caring for and washing your duvet or duvet is very different from washing ordinary sheets and blankets?
 If you want your products to keep their original colors and last longer, follow these washing recommendations!
-Find out below how to wash a duvet or duvet.
+Find out below how to wash a quilt or duvet.

 Wash the quilt alone and the pieces separately

-If your Quilt or Duvet includes decorative covers and cushions, we recommend that you wash the duvet separately and the covers and cushions separately, so as not to overload your washing machine and that the quilt has more space when performing all the washing cycles
+If your Quilt or Duvet includes decorative covers and cushions, we recommend that you wash the quilts separately and the covers and cushions separately, so as not to overload your washing machine and that the quilt has more space when performing all the washing cycles

 If your duvet has a cover, remove it and wash it separately.
-Do not wash the duvet with the cover on, since you only have to wash the cover and not the entire filling.
+Do not wash the quilt with the cover on, since you only have to wash the cover and not the entire filling.

 Separate light colors from dart ones

 The separation of bedding for washing is a very important point during washing.
-Separating light colors from dark ones prevents light garments from staining with dark colors, especially if the bedding is new, and keeps your clothes in their best shape for as long as possible.
+Separating light colors from dark ones prevents light garments from staining with dark colors, especially if the bedding is new, and keeps your quilts in their best shape for as long as possible.

 Don’t overload the washing machine